NightStarReal/NightStarReal/README.md

 - 👋 Hi, I’m @NightStarReal
 - ✨ I'm programmer.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Ocsar
+- ⚡ Fun fact: Ocsar isn't real, he's only exist in your

 <!---
 NightStarReal/NightStarReal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.